kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 </properties>
 {% endhighlight %}

-First include the `core` module which includes the bootstrapping logic and configurations.
+First include the `core` module, which includes the bootstrapping logic and configurations.

 `FILE ./catalogue/pom.xml`